QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 (OK, sometimes we still do that...)

-But once you start writing larger programs you'll need a better system to spot bugs and errors.
+But once you start writing larger programs you'll need a better system.

-You may even want to handle possible errors in your code before they are raised.
+You may also want to handle potential errors in your code as they occur.

-In this lecture, we will discuss how to debug our programs and handle potential errors.
+In this lecture, we will discuss how to debug our programs and improve error handling.

 ## Debugging